 “Ailie Blunnie has a remarkable way of playing with silence and minimalistic loops that create beautiful textures that morph in and out of completely different styles.
 Her voice is innocent and sweet, her music is thrillingly sinister.”
 (Emma Leddy, KnockanStockan Music & Arts Festival)

 “So new, so fresh, and so good” (Carl Corcoran, The Blue of the Night, RTÉ Lyric fm)

 “A taster from the Leitrim singer-songwriter’s forthcoming début album shows a craftswoman who knows the right measure of guile and atmospherics which a soundscape of this majesty requires.”
-(Jim Carroll, Irish Times, on the first single, ‘West to the Evening Sun’)
+(Jim Carroll, Irish Times)